-It might feel like there's a lot involved in creating this piece, but it's not too complicated; and the client liked the initial sketch, so it will be worth it.
+It might feel like there's a lot involved in creating this piece, but it's not too complicated.
+The client liked the initial sketch, so putting in the effort at this point will be worth it.

 project objectives

 To complete this project, you will: